1958 All-Atlantic Coast Conference football team

-The 1958 All-Atlantic Coast Conference football team consists of American football players chosen by various selectors for their All-Atlantic Coast Conference ("ACC") teams for the 1958 NCAA University Division football season.
+The 1958 All-Atlantic Coast Conference football team consists of American football players chosen by various selectors for their All-Atlantic Coast Conference ("ACC") teams for the 1958 college football season.
 Selectors in 1958 included the Associated Press (AP) and the United Press International (UPI).
 Players selected to the first team by both the AP and UPI are displayed below in bold.